 Unlike one-on-one interviews, you have one chance to make a first impression on multiple members of the admissions committee.
 Panel interviews can take anywhere from 30 minutes to a couple of hours, depending on the residency program.

 The Multiple Mini Interview (MMI) format consists of a number of mini-interviews, each focusing on a specific topic or scenario.
-Candidates will be asked to go through a set of short interviews that are designed to gauge your verbal and nonverbal communication skills.
+You will be asked to go through a set of short interviews that are designed to gauge your verbal and nonverbal communication skills.

 Each interview is conducted at separate “stations.”
 The goal of the MMI format is to assess abilities interviewers can’t receive from an application, such as problem-solving skills and critical thinking.

 Make sure your device is plugged in and fully charged.
 Interviewers are not likely to offer a second interview if your device dies in the middle of the interview.

-For example, you could have a panel interview, and then participate in a short version of the MMI.
+For example, you could have a panel interview and then participate in a short version of the MMI.
 Multi-format interviews combine different interview styles into one long interview, giving students a chance to display their abilities in different areas.

-Whether the residency interview is conducted in-person or virtually, you must dress for the part.
+Whether the residency interview is conducted in person or virtually, you must dress for the part.
 Business professional attire is a standard requirement when you are invited to interview.

 As you can see, business professional attire consists of neutral colors with dress pants or pencil skirts.
 Your shirt should not expose cleavage, and a blazer is a must for both men and women.
 Keep your hair well-maintained and clean.

 Do not give interviewers a chance to doubt your professionalism as a physician.
 If your hair is neon or brightly colored, you should consider dying it to a more neutral color.